 After running the length of the strip and back I stopped off at Planet Hollywood’s V-Theatre to get tickets for tonight’s show.
 Vegas – The Show.

 Back at the pool, we had a few hours of relaxing.
-Weather was perfect, Clear, Sunny, calm, but not too hot, around 75-85ºF (25-30ºC).
+The weather was perfect, Clear, Sunny, calm, but not too hot, around 75-85ºF (25-30ºC).
 So we just kicked back and relaxed.

 Eiffel Tower – Paris